Clinical Research Directory

 EAPOC-COPD

-The EAPOC-COPD system consists of: 1) a smart phone / tablet app or Personal Computer-based questionnaire which collects information directly from patients upon prompting, up to 1 week before their clinical appointment; and 2) a point-of-care clinical decision support system that wirelessly receives and processes questionnaire data in order to produce a symptom severity/exacerbation risk assessment, medication change recommendation, and COPD action plan, all of which is made available to providers through a prompt, upon opening the patient chart in the existing EMR.
+The EAPOC-COPD system consists of: 1) a smart phone / tablet app or Personal Computer-based questionnaire which collects information directly from patients upon prompting; 2) a point-of-care clinical decision support system that wirelessly receives and processes questionnaire data in order to produce a symptom severity/exacerbation risk assessment, medication change recommendation, and COPD action plan, all of which is made available to pharmacy providers electronically.
 Once approved, the personalized COPD action plan is automatically populated within the patient app/portal, enabling anywhere/anytime access for patients.
 Patients are also provided with educational resources within their app/portal, designed to improve health literacy, inhaler technique, and adherence to their action plan

 Locations (1)